CMakousky/employee-tracker/README.md

 ## Description

-A command-line app where the user can manage employees, departments, and employee roles within an organization.
+A command-line app where the user can manage employees, departments, and employee roles within an SQL database.

 ## Table of Contents